srijanlabs/sarus/README.md

 <big>Angular.js</big> - Sarus takes advantage of Angular.js JavaScript MV* framework to provide a great UX to the users.

 ## Installation & configurations
-Clone the repository to your local machine, open up terminal, reach out into the Sarus repo and run the following command.
+Clone the repository to your local machine, open up terminal, reach out into the Sarus/sarusClient/app and Sarus/sarusServer repo and run the following command.

 >npm install